Category:

 • Deployment and hosting managed via Oxygen.

-But with the release and ongoing work around this new infrastructure, we explored whether the deliverable from Shopify was as strong (or stronger) than the established big hitters that already have some traction.
+But with the release and ongoing work around this new infrastructure, we explored whether the deliverable from Shopify was as strong or stronger than the established big hitters that already have some traction.

 • Headless architecture can be a versatile and future-proof approach.
-There is virtually no adaptation limit when it comes to custom business flows.
-It enables a composable approach when merchants can choose tools to fit their present needs best and swap them one by one when the time comes.
-However, the headless approach is much more demanding both in terms of raw development cost and the governance effort needed to maintain the site properly.
-Also, finding a proper technological partner could be much harder, being crucial to the project's success at the same time.
+There is virtually no limit to adaptions when it comes to custom business flows.
+It enables a composable approach where merchants can choose tools to best fit their present needs and swap them one by one when the time comes.

 So, where does Hydrogen sit in this equation?
 Simply put, Hydrogen is a headless framework built on top of React.
 It competes with technologies such as Next.js, Nuxt, and Gatsby, just to mention a few.
 The above solutions are battle-tested and come with a vast ecosystem of libraries and established best practices for common problems.
-Hydrogen, a recent tool, may seem like an underdog compared to those widely recognised technologies.
+Hydrogen, a recent tool, may seem like an underdog compared to those widely recognized technologies.
 Up until now, Hydrogen hasn’t gained comparable traction and has lacked the maturity of the competition.

 Yet, Hydrogen focuses solely on implementing Shopify APIs rather than being a general development framework.
-Being developed by Shopify's in-house team gives it a lot of bonus points when considering what technology is best suited for Shopify-based ecommerce.
+Being developed by Shopify's in-house team gives it a lot of bonus points when considering what technology is best suited for Shopify-based eCommerce.

 According to Shopify:

-• Medium to large size established brands
+• Medium to large-sized established brands.

-• Design-driven brands with requirements around unique user experience
+• Design-driven brands with requirements around unique user experience.

-• Likely complex internationalisation requirements
+• Likely complex internationalization requirements

-• Potentially established omni-channel considerations: in-store experiences, apps etc.
+• Potentially established omnichannel considerations: in-store experiences, apps, etc.

 Allbirds